jjrussell/batsd/tapjoyads/features/api/video-secondary-actions.md

 3. User clicks rewarded action
 4. User should receive the reward

-### Test 4: Verify Rewarded actions display the reward on Android
+### Test 4: Verify Rewarded actions display the reward on Windows

 Background: User is a Consumer on an Windows Client Device